 It’s technology that has put us there, of course.
 Thanks to the advancement of NFC tech – the kind that was trail-blazed by the toys-to-life movement of the 2010s and the Skylanders and LEGO Dimensions that lived within it – the space between storytelling and play-time is becoming ever the more blurred.

 At the same time, there’s a distinct line that this new generation of storytelling devices takes against technology to present what the sector bills, by and large, as its own revolt against the creeping influence of screen-time on children’s play-time.
 It’s a paradoxical stance at best, and a wonderful summation of play in the 21st century.

-“There’s no doubt that children are over-exposed to screens – through their phones, tablets, and televisions – so there is a real need for engaging audio content that helps them develop their imagination,” says Thibault Decker GM North America of Lunii, a newly launched audio story-telling platform that recently rocketed up the best-sellers charts in the US.
+“There’s no doubt that children are over-exposed to screens – through their phones, tablets, and televisions – so there is a real need for engaging audio content that helps them develop their imagination,” says Thibault Decker, general manager North America of Lunii, a newly launched audio story-telling platform that recently rocketed up the best-sellers charts in the US.

 “Lunii provides that through its immersive, yet active, device that leaves children in control (active and independent) and through which they can access quality audio stories.